JNavith/tailwindcss-theme-variants/README.md

 * **Responsive** variants
 * **Stacking** on extra **variants**, like `hover` so you can change a link's hover color depending on the theme
 * **Falling back** to a certain theme when no other one could become active, like if a visitor's browser doesn't support JavaScript or the new `prefers-` media queries
 * **As many themes as you want**: light theme, dark theme, red theme, blue theme—just bring your own definitions!
-A future feature called "semantics" will make multiple themes even easier to work with!
+The experimental `semantics` feature makes multiple themes easy to deal with!

 You are recommended to check out [the comparison table of all Tailwind CSS theming plugins below](#alternatives) before committing to any one.
 By the way, you might have noticed this plugin's documentation / `README` is *very* long—don't let that frighten you!
 I designed it to be *overdocumented* and as exhaustive as possible, and since most of it is long code snippets, it's shorter than it looks *and* you don't need to go through it all to do well!

-However, if you want your site to have a very large number of themes (say, 4 or more) or potentially infinite themes (such as could be configured by your users), then **this plugin is not for you** (until the "semantics" feature is implemented).
-You will probably be better off using a custom properties setup; refer back to [that table 👇](#alternatives).

 ## What about Tailwind's upcoming official dark mode?
 **This plugin will still be maintained!** Light and dark mode support is just *one* thing this plugin can do, and the complexity this plugin can provide [will not be reflected in Tailwind core (see Design Rationale)](https://github.com/tailwindlabs/tailwindcss/pull/2279), so I will still need this around.